Structure Learning Assistant (SLA) Facilitator

 - Maintain a professional working environment in the classroom and lab.

-- Administer quizzes and classroom activities as prescribed by the Mathematics Department Head and/or Freshman Mathematics Coordinator and/or Director of Academic Support Programs.
+- Administer quizzes and classroom activities as prescribed by the Mathematics Department Head and/or Freshman Mathematics Coordinator and/or Director of the Academic Resource Center.

 - Complete necessary personnel paperwork.

 - Attend SLA Facilitator training workshop at the beginning of each term.

 - Attend all labs on time and prepared.

 - Administer end-of-term evaluation to SI class to get student input on effectiveness of the SI program.

 - Maintain a professional attitude about matters such as class standards, grades, and student complaints.